 Consequences of Traumatic Brain Injuries

 Brain injuries can damage the victim’s entire life: physical abilities, intellectual (cognitive) abilities and emotional stability.
-Even TBI that are classified as mild may cause long term effects and more severe brain injuries obviously cause more severe consequences.
+Even TBI that are classified as mild may cause long-term effects, and more severe brain injuries can, of course, lead to more severe consequences.